rdeepak2002/TortHub/README.md

 ./install-all.sh
 ```

-If you are using PiCamera instead of a USB Camera, make sure that is enabled in raspi-config.
+If you are using PiCamera instead of a USB Camera, make sure that is enabled in raspi-config

 ## Connecting the Smart Plugs
 Refer to the following resources and edit the source code in /backend/app.py